8 Habits of People with Great Skin

 Ingredients like cica are must-haves for calming and soothing the skin while salicylic acid in very low concentrations, for instance, is ideal for mild cleansing if you have acne.

-Toners are used after cleansing.
-They were initially made for people with oily skin but you can now find a toner if you’re trying to balance your skin, improve it’s texture, soothe and hydrate it, remove dead skin cells, improve the skin barrier, and protect the skin against external pollutants.
-How often you use your toner is up to you although I highly recommend working your way up in terms of consistency.
+Toners are used after cleansers.
+They were initially made for people with oily skin but you can now find a toner if you’re trying to balance your skin, improve it’s texture, soothe and hydrate, remove dead skin cells, improve the skin barrier, and protect the skin against external pollutants.

-Start by toning your skin every other day then daily before you can start toning twice daily (if your skin agrees to it).
-Remember, the skin does have a say.
-Toners are, however, a must-have for makeup lovers because they help make up glide onto the skin, improving it’s appearance, while removing excess dirt and make up that may be left over after using a cleanser.
+Toners are, however, a must-have for makeup lovers because they help make up glide onto the skin, improving it’s appearance, while removing excess dirt and make up that may be left over after cleansing.

 4. Exfoliating

 Exfoliation is the process of doing away with dead skin cells through manual scrubbing and rubbing using tools such as washcloths and scrubs, or chemicals such as alpha-hydroxy acids (AHA’s), beta hydroxy acids (BHA’s) , and polyhydroxy acids (PHA’s).
-AHA’s act on the surface of the skin and can be used on all skin types.

-They include glycolic acid, citric acid and lactic acid.
-Always pick one with a concentration of 10% or lower, pH of 3.5 and above, and use with sunscreen.
 BHA’s, on the other hand, penetrate the skin to control sebum production levels and include salicyclic acid, tropic acid, and trethonoic acid.
-You can exfoliate once or twice a week and make sure to look into the different ways to use AHA’s, BHA’s, and PHA’s before adding them to your routine.
+You can exfoliate once or twice a week.
+Ensure to look into the different ways to use AHA’s, BHA’s, and PHA’s before adding them to your routine.

 Dead skin cells replenish themselves every 30 days so when they don’t shed off completely they clog the pores and leave the skin looking dry and flaky.
 Exfoliation essentially reduces breakouts, increases collagen production, improves the appearance of the skin, and improves the adoption of moisturisers and serums.